gusztavvargadr/wordpress/README.md

 - Clone this repository.
 - Install [Vagrant][Vagrant Install].
   - If you have not used Vagrant before, consider taking a look at the [getting started guide][Vagrant Getting Started].
-- Install [VirtualBox][VirtualBox Install].
+- Install [VirtualBox][VirtualBox Install] or [Hyper-V][HyperV Install].
-  - Vagrant will manage VirtualBox for you, but in case you want to dig deeper, take a look at the [introduction][VirtualBox Getting Started].
+  - Vagrant will manage the virtual machines for you, but in case you want to dig deeper, take a look at the introduction for [VirtualBox][VirtualBox Getting Started] or [Hyper-V][HyperV Getting Started].
 - Install [Visual Studio Code][Visual Studio Code Install].
   - See the [basics of usage][Visual Studio Code Getting Started] for more information on getting around Visual Studio Code.